 Cash and cash equivalents include cash at bank and short-term highly liquid investments with an original maturity date of three months or less.
-At December 31, 2023, the Company had \$130.0 million of short-term highly liquid investments classified as cash equivalents.
-At December 31, 2022, the Company had no cash equivalents.
+The Company had \$221.4 million and \$130.0 million of short-term highly liquid investments classified as cash equivalents for the years ended December 31, 2024 and 2023, respectively.

-"Cash and cash equivalents", as disclosed in the accompanying Consolidated Balance Sheets, includes \$0.3 million of restricted cash at December 31, 2023 and 2022.
+"Cash and cash equivalents", as disclosed in the accompanying Consolidated Balance Sheets, includes \$0.3 million of restricted cash at December 31, 2024 and 2023.